chrisrgc/custom-chrome-device-presets/readme.md

     ./custom-device-presets.py ./working-dir/resource.pak.bak tailwind
     ```
 5. The script will create a new patched resources file in the current directory.
-1. Copy this file to the Chrome installation directory, overwriting the original resources file. _You may require administrator/root privileges to perform this step._
+1. Copy this file to your Chrome installation directory, overwriting the original resources file. _You may require administrator/root privileges to perform this step._

 ### Presets

 The breakpoint presets you can choose from are:
  - `default` - the original Chrome device presets.
- - `tailwind` - the breakpoints from Tailwind CSS (sm, md, lg, xl) plus xs (320px) and 4K (2560px) options.
+ - `tailwind` - the breakpoints from [Tailwind CSS](https://tailwindcss.com/) (sm, md, lg, xl) plus xs (320px) and 4K (2560px) options.
- - `bootstrap4` - the breakpoints from Bootstrap 4 (xs, sm, md, lg, xl) plus a 4K (2560px) option.
+ - `bootstrap4` - the breakpoints from [Bootstrap 4](https://getbootstrap.com/docs/4.3/getting-started/introduction/) (xs, sm, md, lg, xl) plus a 4K (2560px) option.

 ## If something goes wrong